D4yezz/Mulih/README.md

+Mulih 🏡 – My Journey Learning React.js

+Mulih is a personal project I developed to deepen my understanding of React.js.
+It’s more than just a website — it’s a space where I practice writing clean components, applying modern design systems, and exploring animation with Framer Motion.

+I also integrated shadcn/ui to create sleek, accessible UI components with Tailwind CSS.
+This project represents my growth as a front-end developer, with hands-on experience in building real, responsive interfaces.

+Whether you're a fellow learner, recruiter, or just curious, feel free to explore the code and see how I bring ideas to life using React.

+💡 Built with curiosity, code, and a lot of caffeine.

+🛠️ Tech Stack: React.js • Tailwind CSS • Vite • Framer Motion • shadcn/ui

+⚙️ Status: Actively learning & improving!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.